mkell43/gke-config-helper/README.md

 ## Controlling the context name

-By default, the name of each context will be `<projectId>-<clusterName>`.
+By default, the name of each context will be `<clusterName>`.
 You can control this with the `--context-name-template` flag, which takes a Go template as an argument.
 Both the [built-in Go functions](https://pkg.go.dev/text/template#hdr-Functions) as well as the [sprig library functions](https://masterminds.github.io/sprig/) are available.

 The properties available for templating are: